Vyral/marc-highfill-recruiting/_posts/2023-08-18-surfing-the-currents-of-change-your-guide-to-dominating-market-trends.md

 {% include excerpt.html %}

 As a real estate coach, my passion lies in empowering fellow agents to thrive in this dynamic industry.
-Today, I'll discuss the three key factors currently shaping the real estate market, and how real estate agents can navigate changing trends to enhance their success.
+Today, I'll discuss the three key factors currently shaping the real estate market and how real estate agents can navigate changing trends to enhance their success.

 **1\.
 Remote work.** Working remotely has gained prominence, with more companies offering flexible options.
 Buyers now prioritize homes that accommodate their remote work needs.
 According to recent surveys, a dedicated home office is essential for over 80% of remote workers.
 Agents can leverage this trend by highlighting properties with home office setups during listings and virtual tours.
 Also, properties located in neighborhoods with reliable high-speed Internet and nearby co-working spaces can attract more buyers.